-- Activities at theme parks, indoor playgrounds and cinemas
+- Activities at nightclubs or pubs, theme parks, indoor playgrounds and cinemas.

-- Concert activities or live events with the presence of spectators
+- Concert activities or live events with audience attendance.

-Seminars / Workshops / Training courses/ Conferences / Talks / Trade Fair
+- Seminars / Workshops / Conferences / Exhibitions

 - EXCEPTIONS.
-In-service training is POSSIBly IMPLEMENTED only in the area of training institutions only.
+Ongoing in-service training CAN BE IMPLEMENTED only within the area of the training institution.

-- Official and Informal Ceremonies of Government and Private, Social Events such as feasts, wedding ceremonies and engagements, receptions, aqiqah ceremonies, prayers of peace, tahlil, anniversary celebrations, birthday celebrations, reunions, retreats and other social events.
+- Official and Informal Ceremonies of Government and Private, Social Councils such as feasts, weddings and engagements, aqiqah ceremonies, prayers, tahlil, birthday celebrations, birthday celebrations, reunions, retreats and other social gatherings.

 Sports and Recreation Activities

-- Picnic activities, swimming pool activities ,physical contact activities / combat sports, matches for team sports and tournament / competition organization activities.
+- Picnic activities, pool activities, physical contact activities / combat sports, match activities for team sports and tournament / competition activities.

-- Sports and recreational activities that involve large-scale involvement and difficult to ensure physical distancing.
+- Sports and recreational activities that involve large-scale involvement and are difficult to control in physical distancing.

 - Sports events and competitions in the presence of spectators, and sports events and competitions involving participants from abroad.

-- Overseas tourism activities by citizens and domestic tourism activities involving foreign tourists entering Malaysia except foreign tourists from countries as stated by the Minister.
+- Overseas tourism activities by citizens and domestic tourism activities involving foreign tourists entering Malaysia except foreign tourists from countries specified by the Minister.

-- Any activity that may cause many people to be present in a place that makes it difficult for physical distancing and compliance with the instructions of the Health Director General.
+- Any activity that may cause many people to be present in a place that makes it difficult for physical distancing and compliance with the instructions of the Director General of Health.